GarrettArm/gnatty/README.md

 ## To export config changes to drupal_sync/:

-`docker-compose exec webapp drush config-export`
+`docker-compose exec webapp drush config-export -y`

 ## To import config settings from drupal_sync/:

-`docker-composer exec webapp drush config-import`
+`docker-composer exec webapp drush config-import -y`

 ## To capture changes to db & push to production: